SHuBERT: Self-Supervised Sign Language Representation Learning via Multi-Stream Cluster Prediction: Sign Hidden-Unit BERT (SHuBERT)

 \subsection{Self-Supervised Training of SHuBERT}

-\paragraph{Multi-Stream Input} We combine the four feature vectors described above---a 384-dimensional feature vector for each hand, a 384-dimensional face feature vector, and a 14-dimensional pose feature vector---resulting in 1,166 dimensions.
-We extract these features at every second frame.

-Specifically, each channel first undergoes independent layer normalization to handle the varying scales of the different streams.
-Each channel's normalized features are then projected through a separate linear layer to 256-dimension each.
-These projected channel-specific representations are concatenated to create a unified frame-level representation, which captures information from all modalities.
-This combined representation is then input to the transformer encoder to model temporal relationships across frames.
+For each of the four channels (left/right hand, face, and pose), we layer-normalize the extracted features (producing zero mean and unit variance across all dimensions for each feature vector) and linearly project them to 256 dimensions, producing a 1024-dimensional input feature vector per frame.
+This joint representation of the four streams is masked (see below) and input to the transformer encoder.
+The output of the transformer is one representation vector per input frame, $y_t$, which may take into account information from the entire length of the input video, and from all four input channels.

-\paragraph{Sequence Masking} Inspired by prior work in self-supervised learning in speech~\cite{baevski2020wav2vec, hsu2021hubert}, SHuBERT learns by predicting masked elements of the input feature sequence, given the observed (unmasked) data.
+\paragraph{Sequence Masking} SHuBERT learns by predicting masked elements of the input feature sequence, given the observed (unmasked) data.
 We use a masking strategy designed for \emph{multi-channel} sign language input.
-We consider three types of masking, illustrated in \cref{fig:shubert_masking}: channel masking, which masks entire channels (e.g., all face and left hand features in a video) to learn cross-channel dependencies; time masking, which masks all channels at selected temporal positions (e.g., face, hand, and body pose in frames 20-40 in a given video); and random masking, which independently masks random frames in each channel.
-Based on our experiments comparing these strategies (\cref{sec:ablations}), we ultimately chose random masking as our final approach.
-After replacing the masked inputs with a mask token, all of the feature frames are fed through the transformer encoder to produce contextualized representations.
+We consider three types of masking, illustrated in \cref{fig:shubert_masking}: channel masking, which masks entire channels (e.g., all face and left hand features in a video) to learn cross-channel dependencies; time masking, which masks all channels at selected temporal positions (e.g., face, hand, and body pose in frames 20-40 in a given video); and random masking, which independently masks random small frame spans in each channel.
+Based on our experiments comparing these strategies (\cref{sec:ablations}), we ultimately chose random masking.

-\paragraph{Learning Objective} For the masked input elements, the representation at the last transformer layer is used to predict target pseudo-labels.
-Inspired by HuBERT~\cite{hsu2021hubert}, we use offline $k$-means clustering (separately for each of the four channels) to create discrete target pseudo-labels.
-Target labels are extracted independently for each channel, resulting in four separate cluster assignments per frame.
-A separate prediction head is used for each channel to predict the corresponding cluster assignment for masked regions.
+\paragraph{Learning Objective} We use offline $k$-means clustering (separately for each of the four channels) to create discrete target pseudo-labels $(f_t, l_t, r_t, b_t)$ for the face, left hand, right hand, and body pose respectively.
+The transformer output vector for each frame is fed to four linear classifiers (one per channel) to predict the cluster assignments for masked channels for that frame.

-The training objective is a cross-entropy loss between the target and predicted cluster assignments, computed over the masked positions.